Auckland Rescue Helicopter Trust: Helicopters

 A leased Auckland service model was replaced in 2007 by a second-hand model of the same make (with a low number of flight hours and was fully rebuilt from the ground up), and equipped with extended night-flying gear, weather radar and better internal configuration.
 The new helicopter cost $3.3 million NZD, compared with a yearly lease of NZ$1 million for the previous model.
 A second machine was purchased in 2010, providing better coverage to the more than 1.5 million population of the serviced region.

-The trust planned to replace its helicopters with AgustaWestland AW169s in 2018 following a public fundraising campaign.
+The trust replaced one of the BK117s with two AgustaWestland AW169s in 2018 following a public fundraising campaign.
+The first was delivered in late 2018 and the second a few months later becoming fully operational in July 2019.
+Their registrations and callsigns are ZK-HLH (Westpac Rescue One) and ZK-IZB (Westpac Rescue Two).

+The AW169s are equipped with full 'glass' cockpits, Helicopter Terrain Awareness & Warning System (HTAWS), Traffic Collison Avoidance System (TCAS), Forward Looking Infra-Red (FLIR), and has a Synthetic Vision System (SVS).

 Funding

-The helicopters have numerous financial supporters in the community and corporate sectors as they are only partially Government funded.
+Auckland Rescue Helicopter Trust (ARHT) exists as the fundraising entity for the Auckland Rescue Helicopter.
+The helicopters also have numerous financial supporters in the community and corporate sectors as they are only partially Government funded.
 The main naming rights sponsor is the Australasian bank Westpac.
 The sponsorship began in 1981 when Westpac sponsored the Wellington helicopter service.